 Michael G. Redfearn

 A father of five children, former high school teacher, K-12 technology coordinator and e-Learning Contact - Michael is one of the founding directors of Meningitis Foundation Canada.
 He serves as MFC board Co-Chair, secretary and social media manager.
 Michael coordinated the annual Michael Longo Classic Golf Tournament (2000-2005) and in 2013 started the World Meningitis Day CN Tower EdgeWalk fundraiser.
 Involved since the inception of the MFC in 1998, he was approached by Kathryn Blain to join the organization, as he was Michael Longo's teacher at St. David Catholic secondary school in Waterloo before his death.
-Michael also serves as a director on the CoMO Americas Region board of directors.
+Michael is also a CoMO Americas Region representative.

 Dr. Joanne Langley

 Dr. Langley is a pediatric infectious disease physician in the Department of Pediatrics at Dalhousie University in Halifax, Nova Scotia and is cross-appointed in the Department of Community Health and Epidemiology in the Faculty of Medicine.
 She is based at the IWK Health Centre and the Canadian Center for Vaccinology.
 She conducts studies on the prevention of infectious diseases using vaccines, from phase 1 (first in humans) through to efficacy trials (phase 3) and post-marketing studies of how well vaccines work when they are used in immunization programs (phase 4).
 These studies are done with collaborators in public health, industry, universities, and non-governmental organizations.